Do I Need a Noseband? On the Purpose of Nosebands.

 Catherine Henriquet | EuroDressage

 Regardless of the riding discipline, determining whether a horse would benefit from having a noseband depends on several factors.
-It’s up to us to determine how much consistent pressure there is on the mouth and how quickly the hands or horse move, causing the bit to shift, as well as how sensitive and inclined the horse is to gaping or putting the tongue over the bit.
+It’s up to us to determine what best suits the horse and riding needs, whether the bit is likely to shift in the mouth, as well as how sensitive and inclined the horse is to gaping or putting the tongue over the bit.

 Expression of the Mouth

-For many of the issues relating to accepting and responding to the bit, the horse is essentially trying to escape pressure it does not know how to resolve in a better way.
-It can be extremely useful to know if a horse is trying to escape bit pressure, because this can tell us that the horse does not know of a better way to respond in order to release the pressure.
-So, allowing the horse to have a free mouth (with or without a noseband) can help us identify these moments, and refine our training to ensure the horse understands.
-For example, by using in-hand work to retrain a strong horse to be light on the bit, we can help to build understanding so that the horse learns how to respond, and so quickly resolve pressure.
+For some the issues relating to accepting and responding to the bit, the horse may be trying to escape excessive pressure which it does not know how to resolve in a better way.
+This is always an important possibility to consider, and ensuring a noseband is fastened loosely enough such that the horse can express itself also allows us to see this and address the problem.
+Allowing the horse to have a free mouth (with or without a noseband) in this way can help us identify these moments, and refine our training to ensure the horse understands.
+For example, returning to certain basic exercises, and using in-hand work can help build the understanding and appropriate suppleness and strength so that the horse learns how to respond, and is physically able to respond, so it can respond to an aid quickly and easily.

 The Misuse of Nosebands

-Sadly, today we sometimes see riders tightening a noseband or flash specifically to do just the opposite – to prevent the horse from expressing their discomfort or lack of understanding, and limit their attempts to escape constant bit pressure such as by opening their mouths.
-With crank nosebands having increased in popularity, it can be easy to over-tighten a noseband which would then limit our ability to get feedback from the horse.
+Sadly, today we sometimes see riders tightening a noseband specifically to do just the opposite – to prevent the horse from expressing their discomfort or lack of understanding, and limit their attempts to escape bit pressure such as by opening their mouths.
+With Swedish or “crank” nosebands having increased in popularity, it can be easy to over-tighten a noseband which would then limit our ability to get feedback from the horse.
 This would then limit our ability to refine our training to the needs of each horse.

 Final Thoughts

-Despite their common use, for the most part nosebands are not actually necessary, though they play a useful and specific role in the training of a few number of horses.
+Despite their common use, often nosebands may not be necessary, though they can play a useful and specific role in training young horses, or in situations or disciplines where the horse benefits from having extra stability of the bit in the mouth.
 By stabilizing the bit or helping a youngster get accustomed to the bit, nosebands can be useful to help transmit the rein aids smoothly and prevent bad habits like gaping from developing.

 By developing a fine hand and lightness in our horses, the functional need for a noseband diminishes, though many still choose to use one for its aesthetic appeal.
-Allowing the mouth freedom, either with a correctly fitted noseband suited to the horse’s needs or without one altogether is what’s key to allow the horse to relax its mouth and body, and give us feedback to help us refine our training for the needs of each horse.
+Allowing the mouth freedom, either with a correctly fitted noseband suited to the horse’s needs, or without one altogether, is key to allow the horse to relax its mouth and body, and give us feedback to help us refine our training for the needs of each horse.